 An operating system or OS is a software program that enables the computer hardware to communicate and operate with the computer software.
 Without a computer operating system, a computer and software programs would be useless.
-In the picture to the right, is an example of Microsoft Windows XP, a popular operating system and what the box may look like if you were to visit a local retail store to purchase it.
+The picture to the right is an example of Microsoft Windows XP, a popular operating system and what the box may look like if you were to purchase it from a local retail store.

 As computers have progressed and developed so have the operating systems.
 Below is a basic list of the different operating systems and a few examples of operating systems that fall into each of the categories.
 Many computer operating systems will fall into more than one of the below categories.

 GUI - Short for Graphical User Interface, a GUI Operating System contains graphics and icons and is commonly navigated by using a computer mouse.
 See the GUI definition for a complete definition.
 Below are some examples of GUI Operating Systems.

 Multi-user - A multi-user operating system allows for multiple users to use the same computer at the same time and different times.
 See the multi-user definition for a complete definition for a complete definition.
 Below are some examples of multi-user operating systems.

 Multiprocessing - An operating system capable of supporting and utilizing more than one computer processor.
 Below are some examples of multiprocessing operating systems.